RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 \begin{dropdown}{Invited Talks}
 @@link-hover-only

+1. **On the Unreasonable Effectiveness of Single Vector Krylov for Low-Rank Approximation**

+    \span{fakeclass}{Short Talk at [_BIRS workshop on Perspectives on Matrix Computations_](https://www.birs.ca/events/2023/5-day-workshops/23w5108).}

-1. **On the Unreasonable Effectiveness of Single Vector Krylov for Low-Rank Approximation**[^PresentationSectionAssets]
+1. **On the Unreasonable Effectiveness of Single Vector Krylov for Low-Rank Approximation**

     \span{fakeclass}{at _[Purdue University TCS Seminar](https://theorypurdue.wordpress.com/)_}